HydrargyrumGames/AcademicAchievement/README.md

 # 🥇 Academic Achievements & Certificates
-## Jabir-Ibn-Hayyan Competition:
+## Jabir-Ibn-Hayyan Competition: (Elected twice as the national winner during 2nd & 3rd grades)
-### Jabir ibn Hayyan Competition Is a scientific research competition held annually between elementary school students by the national ministry of education; The main goal of this competition is to create a research spirit in students and to furthermore teach them research methods for larger research projects in their future!
+### Jabir ibn Hayyan Competition is a scientific research competition held annually between elementary school students by the national ministry of education; The main goal of this competition is to create a research spirit in students and to furthermore teach them research methods for larger research projects in their future!
+### Research Topic during 2nd Grade: Solar & Lunar Eclipses (Left)
+### Research Topic during 3rd Grade: Earthquakes & the Triangle of Life (Right)
 ![JIH](https://user-images.githubusercontent.com/102142095/194927861-fcfe88e4-f002-44f3-97c1-13e8535d75f1.jpg)

+## Basij -e- DaneshAmoozi Competition: (Elected as the national winner during 4th grade & as the regional top winner during 5th grade)
+### Basij -e- DaneshAmoozi is a competition held annually by the National Basij Organization; The exam with it’s rather difficult question challenges students on multiple subjects ranging from mathematics to sciences and literature; With the valuable prizes awarded to the best competitors, this competition is the best in class for intelligent and determined students;
+### National Top Winner during 4th Grade (Left)
+### Regional Top Winner during 5th Grade (Right)

 # 🗞8th Grade School Reports Card:
 ## 🇮🇷 Un-translated/ Original Perisan Report Card: